somof/CarND-Behavioral-Cloning-work/writeup_report.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md and writeup_report.pdf summarizing the results

-##1.2.
+* video.mp4 revealing the model is available for track 1 and 2

+###1.2.
 Submission includes functional code

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing